 properly licensing commercial software, keeping applications patched and

 up-to-date, testing tools to insure they’re reliable, cross-validating results

 and knowing how the tools work their magic.
 Too many confuse buying

 do the job with a hex editor and a viewer application.
-We turn to forensic suites like
+We turn to

-improve efficiency and lower costs; but don’t think you
+automate routine tasks, improve efficiency and lower costs; but don’t think you

-can buy a program that makes you ready to throw your hat in the ring as an expert.
+can buy a program that makes you ready to throw your hat in the ring as an

-work and can prove their worth.
+know how they work and can prove their worth.